 Measurements of seismic properties are crucial in order to better interpret geophysical data, i.e., to detect and quantify the presence of serpentinites in subduction zones.
 Several studies have attempted to measure or constrain elastic wave velocities in antigorite serpentinites in a range of experimental conditions.
-At room temperature, the full elastic tensor of single-crystal antigorite was measured using Brillouin spectroscopy under ambient conditions and high pressures up to 9 GPa by Bezacier et al. [2010] and Bezacier et al. [2013], respectively, from which isotropic aggregate properties were calculated using averaging methods.
-The elasticity of antigorite has also been calculated from equation-of-state measurements [Hilairet et al., 2006] or computed using ab-initio calculations [Mookherjee and Capitani, 2011], both demonstrating good agreement with experimental data.
-On polycrystalline antigorite serpentinites, P- and S-wave ultrasonic velocities have been measured under hydrostatic compression by Birch [1960], Simmons [1964] and Christensen [1978], up to 1 GPa.
-While velocities are strongly dependent on serpentine mineralogy, and the presence of accessory minerals, antigorite is characterised by relatively high P- and S-wave velocities, which increase with pressure over several hundreds of MPa as a result of the gradual closure of microcracks.
-Attention to velocity anisotropy was given in subsequent
+At room temperature, the full elastic tensor of single-crystal antigorite was measured using Brillouin spectroscopy under ambient conditions and high pressures up to 9 GPa by Bezacier et al. (2010) and Bezacier et al. (2013), respectively, from which isotropic aggregate properties were calculated using averaging methods.
+The elasticity of antigorite has also been calculated from equation-of-state measurements (Hilairet et al., 2006) or computed using ab initio calculations (Mookherjee & Capitani, 2011), both demonstrating good agreement with experimental data.
+On polycrystalline antigorite serpentinites, P and S wave ultrasonic velocities have been measured under hydrostatic compression by Birch (1960), Simmons (1964), and Christensen (1978), up to 1 GPa.
+While velocities are strongly dependent on serpentine mineralogy, and the presence of accessory minerals, antigorite is characterized by relatively high P and S wave velocities, which increase with pressure over several hundreds of megapascals as a result of the gradual closure of microcracks.
+Attention to velocity anisotropy was given in subsequent measurements of Watanabe et al. (2007) and Kern et al. (1997) on strongly foliated antigorite serpentinites up to 200 and 600 MPa, respectively.
+The marked anisotropy measured on their samples (up to 30%) results from combined effects of microcracks having preferred orientation and lattice-preferred orientation of major minerals (Morales et al., 2018).
+Accordingly, anisotropy decreases with confining pressure as cracks gradually close up.
+More recently, Ji et al. (2013) and Shao et al. (2014) measured the pressure dependence and anisotropy of P and S wave velocities on a large set of antigorite serpentinites under hydrostatic compression up to 650 MPa.
+Their experimental results demonstrate that the intrinsic velocity anisotropy is mostly caused by lattice-preferred orientation of antigorite.
+The complex evolution of velocity anisotropy with hydrostatic pressure below the crack closure pressure (< 150 MPa) is rock dependent and results from competing effects between microcrack and lattice-preferred orientations.